This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 If you’re going to hang a traditional pinata indoors, then make sure that you have lots of wide open space — such as a basement — otherwise, your home decor could get in the way when your party guests are swinging away.

-Following are step-by-step instructions for making a variety of pinatas…
+Following are step-by-step instructions for making a wide variety of pinatas…

 - A balloon, paper bag, or box – whatever you plan to use as your pinata base